 Ignition Interlock Device

-Florida Statute Section 316.193 requires ignition interlock devices to be installed on all vehicles owned and operated routinely by persons convicted of certain types of DUI offenses in Florida before the individual's driver license can be reinstated.
+Florida Statute Section 316.193 requires ignition interlock devices to be installed on all vehicles owned and operated routinely by persons convicted of certain types of DUI offenses in Florida before the driver’s license can be reinstated.

 Since the ignition interlock program began in 2004, more than 21,000 Florida drivers have been required to install the IID.
-In the criminal courts in Tampa, the judge in Hillsborough County might make the ignition interlock device a condition of the DUI sentence in certain cases and the clerk's office must report that requirement to the DHSMV electronically.
+In the criminal courts in Tampa, the judge in Hillsborough County might make the ignition interlock device a condition of the DUI sentence, and the clerk’s office must report that requirement to the DHSMV electronically.
+Even if the court does NOT order the installation of the IID, the DHSMV might require it because of the number of a DUI conviction on the driving record.

-The ignition interlock device is one of the enhanced sanctions that can be used in Hillsborough County's DUI diversion program called RIDR.
-In these cases, the person voluntarily installs the IID on a voluntary basis in order to ensure that their DUI charges are reduced to reckless driving.
+The ignition interlock device is one of the enhanced sanctions that can be used in Hillsborough County’s DUI diversion program called RIDR.
+In these cases, the person voluntarily installs the IID on a voluntary basis for 3 months for a BAC under .15 or for 6 months for a BAC over .15 or a refusal.
+In exchange for that enhanced santion in the RIDR program, the State Attorney’s Office will agree to reduce the DUI to reckless driving with a withhold of adjudication.

 Attorneys for the Ignition Interlock Devise in Tampa, FL